 Dreaming in the Woods

-“Dreaming in the Woods” is a short story of the same title that artist Pedro Lasch wrote specifically for Usdan.
-In preparation for the 2017 session, Art in your inbox will release the story in eleven weekly segments, accompanied by original artwork inspired by the camp.
+The foundation for all collaborations of “Dreaming in the Woods” is a short story of the same title that artist Pedro Lasch wrote specifically for Usdan.
+In preparation for the 2017 session, Art in your Inbox released the story in eleven weekly segments, accompanied by original artwork inspired by the camp.